Hey, the family just finished our summer holiday in California.

 #2 – Sleep in Your Socks

 Here’s what you can do.
-After your evening shower, grab some moisturizer and rub into your feet.
-All over the soles, rub it into the heels and around your toes.
+After your evening shower, rub some moisturizer into your feet.
+Work it into the heels, over your soles, and around your toes.
 Then, slip your feet into some comfy socks.
 In the morning your feet might not be as good as new, at least not right away, but they will be softer to the touch and much better looking.
-Keep it up for a week and you’ll notice a significant difference.
+Keep it up for a week and you’ll notice a significant improvement.

 #3 – Treat Your Feet to Regular Pedicures